ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/blackboard.md

 service is created.
 Unlike publish-subscribe, you cannot announce a key without providing a value.
 That means exactly one participant is responsible for creating the service and initializing default values.
-All other participants simply open the service later.
+All other participants may open the service later.

 We now create a blackboard with two settings:

 * the update rate in milliseconds, and
 * the battery threshold for triggering the low-battery alarm.

-For keys we use the `FixedSizeByteString` type from the iceoryx2 base library.
+For keys we use the `FixedSizeByteString` type from the `iceoryx2` base library.
 If portability across languages is a concern, integers could be used instead.

 ```rust